rajgoel/reveal.js-plugins/chalkboard/README.md

 - `chalkEffect`: a float in the range `[0.0, 1.0]`, the intesity of the chalk effect on the chalk board.
 Full effect (default) `1.0`, no effect `0.0`.
 - `storage`: Optional variable name for session storage of drawings.
 - `src`: Optional filename for pre-recorded drawings.
 - `readOnly`: Configuation option allowing to prevent changes to existing drawings.
-If set to `true` no changes can be made, if set to false `false` changes can be made, if unset or set to `undefined` no changes to the drawings can be made after returning to a slide or fragment for which drawings had been recorded before.
-In any case the recorded drawings for a slide or fragment can be cleared by pressing the 'DEL' key (i.e. by using the `RevealChalkboard.clear()` function).
+If set to `true` no changes can be made.
+However, recorded drawings for a slide or fragment can be cleared by pressing the 'DEL' key (i.e. by using the `RevealChalkboard.clear()` function).
 - `toggleNotesButton`: If set to `true` a button for opening and closing the notes canvas is shown.
 Alternatively, the css position attributes can be provided if the default position is not appropriate.
 - `toggleChalkboardButton`: If set to `true` a button for opening and closing the chalkboard is shown.
 Alternatively, the css position attributes can be provided if the default position is not appropriate.
 - `colorButtons`: If set to `true` the notes canvas and chalkboard will show a palette with buttons allowoing to change the color.
 Alternatively, a numeric value can be given to only provide buttons for the first colors.
 The palette needs an appropriate style file to be included, e.g. by adding